Pretoria – President Jacob Zuma says for any economy to succeed, the majority of citizens must have a meaningful role to play beyond being workers.

 One of the biggest challenges facing black businesses and the implementation of empowerment policies is access to finance.
 Government, President Zuma said, established the National Empowerment Fund (NEF) to be used as an instrument to financially support empowerment initiatives.

-“Since its inception, the number of approvals by the NEF have totalled R7.6 billion, supporting 770 black businesses.
+“Since its inception, the number of approvals by the NEF have totaled R7.6 billion, supporting 770 black businesses.
 For the 2015/16 financial year, the NEF has approved 120 deals worth R1.3 billion,” said the President.

 Government is currently exploring various means to recapitalise the NEF as an apex institution to facilitate BEE finance.